ugoogalizer/aqi/README.md

 Working
 * HTTP webpage displaying current sensor measu
-* OLED Disply (intended to display aqi result on local display to enable portable measurements)
+* OLED Display (intended to display aqi result on local display to enable portable measurements)
 * RESTful API (intended to access from Home Assistant (homeassistant.io))

 Not Working and on the TODO list: